ninaninuk/Manual-testing-portofolio/Final Project/README.md

 -> enter here test execution report/chart

 # 2 SQL section
 Created a database named 'orangehrm' and a table named 'dependents' with all the columns needed to save data per specifications.
-Performed different queries inside the sql file: dependents.sql
+Performed different queries inside the sql file: [languages_sql]()